JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

 a GMail account, contents like the following might work:

     set postmaster unixjoe
-    poll pop.gmail with proto POP3
+    poll pop.gmail.com with proto POP3
       user 'joe@gmail.com' there with password 'SEKRIT'
       is unixjoe here
       nofetchall keep options ssl

-(To create this file, you can use `nano $HOME/.fetchmailrc` in the shell.)
+To create this file,use `nano $HOME/.fetchmailrc` in the shell (or your editor of choice), and afterwards run `chmod 0700 $HOME/.fetchmailrc` to set the correct access controls.

+(*Note for GMail users:* you cannot use your normal password with fetchmail if you are using two-factor authentication, instead you will need to create a custom password using GMail's security tools.)

 This setup can then be tested by running the following command: